computational-psychology/stimupy/docs/getting_started/composition.md

 ```

 Since the `"img"`s of the two stimuli are {py:class}`numpy.ndarray`s,
-we can simple manipulate these to combine our stimuli:
+the simplest manipulation that we can perform to combine our components is to add or subtract them:
 ```{code-cell}
 new_img = disc["img"] - rectangle["img"]

 plt.imshow(new_img, cmap="gray")
 ```

-We can even turn this into a something resembling more of a `stimupy` stimulus
+We can even turn this new stimulus-array into something that resembles a `stimupy` stimulus more
--- and use the `stimupy` tooling
+-- in order to use `stimupy` tooling
-like {py:func}`plot_stimuli <stimupy.utils.plot_stimuli>` on it --
+like {py:func}`plot_stimuli <stimupy.utils.plotting.plot_stimuli>` on it --
 simply by wrapping it in a {py:class}`dict`,
 and optionally adding some additional metadata:
 ```{code-cell}